 Chances are, you know about the saying “Content is king.”
 Therefore, you want to ensure each page on your website has enough content.
 Unfortunately, Screaming Frog is not the best at analyzing content on all pages of your website or blog.
 However, you can simply browse your website to identify the pages that don’t have sufficient content.
 If a page lacks content, you should add unique content to it on a regular basis.
 Also, be sure to add content that is valuable.
 In general, the web pages that rank highest in the search results of Google are those that have more than 2,400 words of content.
 Since you may struggle to ensure each page has at least 2,400 words of content, you should strive for 400 to 600 words initially.

 Once you’ve performed a complete analysis of your website or blog, you can use the data to start creating your SEO plan.
-Be sure to refer to your data for every aspect of the plan to ensure you put your website or blog on the road to search engine optimisation success.
+Be sure to refer to your data for every aspect of the plan to ensure you put your website or blog on the road to SEO success.